genjudev/arouter/README.md

 # arouter
-### ES6+, Anchor Router
+### JavaScript, ES5+, Anchor Router
 for the people who wants just a little HTML site and a little routing..

-its not even worth to use a class, but here it is
+its not even worth to write a function, but here you go..

 # HowTo
 ```html